mrf345/django_gtranslate/README.md

         text='translation !', # Text to be translated
         dest='fr', # Language to translate to
-        src='en', # Language to be translated from cache=False, # To store and restore the translation in the database ):
+        src='en', # Language to be translated from cache=False, # To store and restore the translation in and from the database ):
 ```

 #### - List of supported languages:
-`
-{
+`{
     'af': 'afrikaans',
     'sq': 'albanian',
     'am': 'amharic',